How the UK tried to further weaken European air pollution regulations

-British government officials worked with industry to weaken European air pollution standards designed to reduce fossil fuelled health problems, according to documents seen by Unearthed.
+British government officials worked with industry to weaken European air pollution standards designed to reduce health problems caused by fossil fuels, according to documents seen by Unearthed.

 The behind-the-scenes lobbying leading up to the general election happened in spite of a Conservative manifesto pledge to “do even more to tackle air pollution”.